Trump's travel ban hits legal hurdles: Get up to speed

 How have others reacted?

-Senate Majority Leader Mitch McConnell, meanwhile, said Trump isn't likely to get his travel ban implemented by Congress if courts strike it down.
+Senate Majority Leader Mitch McConnell, meanwhile, said Trump isn't likely to get his travel ban implemented by Congress if the courts strike it down.

 "I don't know that that's necessary," McConnell told CNN's Jake Tapper on "State of the Union" Sunday.
 "I mean, the courts are going to decide whether the executive order the President issued is valid or not, and we all follow court orders."